FraMarcuccio/GhostWriter/README.md

 USES CASE: adding into forlder a docx with question-answer format.
 Question must be start with a number (1 to 9) and number cannot be indentated.
 Document must not use any tipe of intendatition

+OBJECTIVE: The script does not use control+v to paste the answer, but simulates real typing; it does not use a particular key combination, but a simple key

 There are 2 versions
 1) controlc.py: behaviours is the same descripted before
 2) controlcstopspace.py: adding stop writing when space is pressed